 - Reciprocal translocation, here segment of two chromosomes gets interchanged

 - Robertsonian translocation, here an entire chromosome attaches to another chromosome

 ⇒ Example of disorder due to translocation:

 Acute Myelogenous Leukemia: In this type of cancer, bone marrow and cells derived from it show the presence of a short chromosome named as “Philadelphia (Ph1) chromosome”.
-22nd chromosome loses a part of its arm which gets translocated to the distal end of the 9th chromosome.
-It is not transmitted to the offsprings.
+The 22nd chromosome loses a part of its arm which gets translocated to the distal end of the 9th chromosome.
+It is not transmitted to the offspring.

 This was in brief about chromosomal disorders.
 Learn in detail about each chromosomal disorder only with BYJU’S.

 - Short Notes Of Biology For NEET Aneuploidy

 Frequently Asked Questions